davidbkemp/KeyboardCombinerArduinoSketch/README.md

 In particular, it allows you to use foot pedals as Shift/Alt/Command/Control modifiers for a keyboard.

+Runs on an Arduino that can act as a USB client:
+ - Leonardo
+ - Due (yes, the shield plugs straight into the Due despite the voltage differences).
+If using the Due, then you must include the Arduino SPI library like so: ```#include <SPI.h>``` in your .ino file.

-Runs on an Arduino that can act as a USB client (Leonardo, and probably the Due, but I have only tested it with the Leonardo), with the USB Host Shield 2 from Circuits at Home. https://www.circuitsathome.com/products-page/arduino-shields
+Requires the USB Host Shield 2 from Circuits at Home. https://www.circuitsathome.com/products-page/arduino-shields

 It has only been tested using combinations of: